“Strong” (Green) = Strong Buy, high likelihood of bullish trend intact, look to get into a long position.

 Green candles = Strong buy active.

 Red candles = Strong sell active.

-Purple candles = Take profit, wait for the next signal to trigger, or exercise caution in your current position.
+Purple candles = Consider taking profit, waiting for the next signal to trigger, or exercise caution in your current position.

 Gray Candles = Indecision, an early entry is presenting itself or the trend is changing.